Max-Martin-Sherie/CharacterControllerStudy/README.md

 Gravity, slide acceleration, and drag are all defined independently by the user independently from the engine's physics system.

+All the movement data is visible in real-time in the info tab.

 # Roadmap